AVSystem/developer-zone/docs/academy/module1.md

 ## LwM2M architecture
 The architecture of a LwM2M application contains 3 components:

-1. The **LwM2M client** runs on the end device and ensures a secure connection with the LwM2M Server and optionally Bootstrap Server.
+1. The **LwM2M Client** runs on the end device and ensures a secure connection with the LwM2M Server and optionally Bootstrap Server.
 All data sent from the clients is formatted as dictated by the LwM2M standard.
 1. The **LwM2M Server** manages devices including their configurations and firmware in the cloud.
-It also captures and stores all telemetry data sent from the LwM2M clients.
+It also captures and stores all telemetry data sent from the LwM2M Clients.
-1. The **LwM2M Bootstrap Server** is a cloud service to authenticate and provision the LwM2M Client.
+1. The **LwM2M Bootstrap Server** is a cloud service to authenticate and provision LwM2M Clients.
 This is an optional component used to improve the application’s security.

 ![LwM2M architecture](images/module1_architecture.png)

 ## LwM2M data format

 In order to manage devices and process their data, components of IoT systems must be able to “speak” the same language.
-This not only relates to the communication protocols but also to the data structures.
-The LwM2M standard realizes data interoperability through the use of its **LwM2M Object Model**.
+This not only relates to the communication protocol but also to the data structure.
+The LwM2M standard realizes an interoperable data structure through the use of its **LwM2M Object Model**.

 **LwM2M Objects** represent configurations, functionalities, and sensors of IoT devices.
 By structuring the Objects in a particular manner, a language is created which both the LwM2M Client and the LwM2M Server can understand.

 This language is organized in a three-level tree comprising **Objects** which consist of **Object Instances**, and Object Instances consist of **Resources**.
-Entities on each of those levels are identified with numerical identifiers in the range 0-65534 and defined by the OMA in the LwM2M Registry.
+Entities on each of those levels are identified with numerical identifiers in the range 0-65534 and defined by the OMA in the [LwM2M Registry](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html).

 The language follows a sequence containing the Object ID, Object Instance ID, and Resource ID.
 To be more precise, a URI is made up of three unsigned 16-bit integers that are separated by the '`/`' character and look like this: